Loading

 “We need to bring culture back, to give kids a pathway.”

-Will is hoping the music muster will become a popular local event, with his hopes set on selling 1000 tickets to the inaugural event.
+Will is hoping the Mens Mental Health Muster will become a popular local event.
+And his hopes are set on selling 1000 tickets to the inaugural event.

 If it takes off, he plans to host several more mini festivals in different genres every year.